cncf/toc/process/project_proposals.md

    * The file containing the proposal should be located in [the graduation proposals directory](https://github.com/cncf/toc/tree/main/proposals/graduation).
    * The proposal addresses how the project has grown since incubation and any concerns from incubation DD in addition to the standard graduation requirements.
    * Projects will be reviewed on a rolling basis as they apply, instead of two meetings a year.

+#### Public comment
-. * If a TOC member steps forward to support the project as a sponsor and determines the Graduation DD document is finalized, the TOC member kicks off two week period of time for public comment on the TOC mailing list
+If a TOC member steps forward to support the project as a sponsor and determines the Graduation DD document is finalized, the TOC member kicks off two week period of time for public comment on the TOC mailing list.
    * Please avoid contacting TOC members individually to serve as project sponsor.
    * The email should contain a link to the proposal pull request and graduation DD document.
    * All TAGs, adopters, TOC members, and community members are welcome to comment at this time on the mailing list.